What is the Gloucester House school offer?

 What do our stakeholders think of us?

-Where can I find my Borough’s / LA’s Local offer?
+Where can I find my Borough’s / Local Authority's Local offer?

 What should I do if I have an unresolved concern or complaint?

-If you feel that you have an unresolved concern or a complaint, you should discuss it with your case co-ordinator, you could also raise the issue with either the Headteacher or Deputy Head teacher / SENDCo.
+If you feel that you have an unresolved concern or a complaint, you should discuss it with your case co-ordinator, you could also raise the issue with the Headteacher, Deputy Head teacher, or SENDCo.
 We would always want to bring people together to talk through an issue and come to an agreed resolution.
 If you feel that a satisfactory solution has not been reached than there is a formal complaints procedure details of which that can be found here on the website.